wasienv/wasienv/README.md

 WASI-SDK is the union between `WASI-libc` and the compiler binaries `clang`, `wasm-ld`, ...

-WASIc is using WASI-SDK under the hood to compile to WebAssembly, however it differs from it in two major ways:
+Wasic is using WASI-SDK under the hood to compile to WebAssembly, however it differs from it in two major ways:
-* WASIc is designed to work with **multiple SDKs** versions at the same time
+* Wasic is designed to work with **multiple SDKs** versions at the same time
-* WASIc is completely focused on the **ergonomics**, exposing very simple to use CLI tools so projects can adopt it easily.
+* Wasic is completely focused on the **ergonomics**, exposing very simple to use CLI tools so projects can adopt it easily.

-We can see of WASIc as the merge between Emscripten and the WASI-SDK.
+We can see of Wasic as the merge between Emscripten and the WASI-SDK.